true-while/Az204-demos/M07/Demo #7 - Feature Flag/Demo-csharp.md

 In the demo you will deploy contos-cars Web  with App settling instance to enable/disable Black Friday Deals.

 ## Before delivery:
+Update `appsettings.json` with connection sring coppied from your App Configiguration instance in Azure.

 Create new App Settings instance and Feature Flag "BlackFridayDeals"